 It becomes a bad conversation when someone interrupts another person and interjects their own stories as if the other people in the group do not exist.

-Another telltale sign that you are married to a narcissist is how they share their stories and achievement with (or to in a narcissists case) others.
+Another characteristic of a narcissistic husband or wife is how they share their stories and achievement with (or to in a narcissists case) others.